-CCR Grants provide unique opportunities for scientists who have held faculty positions for no more than five years at the time of Application to achieve research independence.
-CCR grants provide support for hypothesis-driven research projects that have significant potential to advance our understanding of breast cancer, lead to reductions in breast cancer incidence and/or mortality, and move us toward the goal of a world without breast cancer.
-There are two research focus areas: Basic/Translational and Clinical.There are two
+CCR Grants provide unique opportunities for scientists who have held faculty positions for no more than eight years by the Application due date (September 25, 2019).
+CCR grants provide support for hypothesis-driven research projects that will lead to a reduction in breast cancer deaths by 2026.

 Download the current Career Catalyst Research Grants LOI Announcement (PDF)

-GTDR Grants are intended to establish and/or to sustain a training program for a minimum of three graduate students who are seeking careers dedicated to understanding and eliminating disparities in breast cancer outcomes across population groups.
+TREND Grants are intended to establish and/or to sustain an innovative training program for graduate students who are seeking careers dedicated to understanding and eliminating disparities in breast cancer outcomes across population groups.

-Download the current Graduate Training in Disparities Research RFA (PDF) - attached document.
+Download the current Training Researchers to Eliminate Disparities Grant RFA (PDF)

-Susan G. Komen® utilizes a multi-step approach to grant application and review that first requires submission of a Letter of Intent and upon invitation only, to those individuals whose Letter of Intent have been deemed highly meritorious, an Application.
-It is anticipated that Applications will be invited from approximately 20-25% of Letter of Intent submissions.
+Susan G. Komen® utilizes a multi-step approach to grant application and review that first requires submission of a Letter of Intent and upon invitation only, submission of an Application.

-Applicants/PIs will be notified of Letter of Intent review decisions via email, and be granted access to reviewer comments.
-Applicants/PIs invited to submit an Application will then be granted access to the Application site.
+Applicants/PIs will be notified of Letter of Intent review decisions via email.
+Applicants/PIs invited to submit an Application will then be granted access to the Application site in proposalCENTRAL.

 All institutions and industry partners must agree to adhere to Komen's Policies and Procedures for Research and Training Grants.